-We next exploit gene-to-trait associations from crop species, sequence orthology to Arabidopsis, and network analysis in Arabidopsis to identify targets for mutagenesis.
+Using crops to improve transfer of knowledge and testing in models.
+We next exploit gene-to-trait associations obtained from crop species, sequence orthology to Arabidopsis, and network analysis in Arabidopsis to identify targets for mutagenesis.
 Here, expression data from the crop species is driving discovery and experimentation in Arabidopsis, where it is easier to do experiments and then the results will be applied to the crop species (Aim 2).

-In order to enable phylogeny-wide network analysis, we will construct a new type of phylogenetic tree - based on sequence + expression - that will use phylogenetic context of expression data to identify ancestral vs. derived gene regulatory modules (Aim 3).
-We call the result a phylogenomic network tree or PhyloNetomic tree for short.
-This aim proposes to build a visualization and analytical tool for the construction of PhyloNetomic trees given any set of desired species to compare.
-This approach is limited to fully sequenced species with significant expression data for which there are currently 21 species (Fig. X).
-We will construct and update the phylogenomic tree based on expression as new fully sequenced genomes and expression data becomes available.
+X-Net: The novelty of the X-Net approach is to enable multinetwork analysis in any species of interest.